 The journey from Seoul (Suseo) to Busan costs 51,800 KRW for a standard adult ticket and takes around 2 hours 30 minutes.
 The trains are as – if not more – comfortable than the KTX and are usually less busy.
 Although the SRT is not operated by Korail, tickets can still be purchased easily and the trains are very accessible for foreign travelers.

 Next up is the ITX-Saemaeul, or Intercity Train eXpress.
 The ITX is the second highest class of train after the KTX.
 These trains operate slower than the KTX because it stops at more stations.
 This can be more convenient for travellers who want to visit smaller, more specific locations.
 The ITX is still a very comfortable option — I would say it’s more comfortable than the KTX, as there is more leg room and if you are travelling with others you can turn your seats around to make groups of four.

-Compared to the KTX, the journey from Seoul to Busan takes around 4.5 hours and costs 42,600 KRW.
+Compared to the KTX, the journey from Seoul to Busan takes around 3.5 hours and costs 42,600 KRW.
 Although the travel time is longer than KTX, it is an appropriate option for travelers who want a more economical option and don’t mind a longer journey.

 In 2012, the ITX-Cheongchun was built to connect Seoul and Chuncheon.
 This train line allows passengers easy access to tourist destinations such as Nami Island, Petite France, and several drama filming locations which are popular with its visitors.

 The third and oldest type of train is the Mugunghwa.
 These trains are much cheaper than the KTX and ITX, and they stop at far more stations.
 Mugunghwa trains are ideal for shorter journeys and for people visiting niche destinations.
 You can take cross-country journeys on this train, but it is not as comfortable as the other classes of train, and can be extremely bumpy.